Kintaus: History

 Before being settled in the mid-16th century, the lands of modern Kintaus were held as hunting grounds by land-owning farmers from Pälkäne and Akaa.
 At least two possessions are known from a listing made in the early 1550s: one belonging to Olavi Pekanpoika from the village of Töykänä (Pälkäne) (Note: The village of Töykänä was later part of Sahalahti, which is part of modern Kangasala.) and another to Lauri Pekanpoika from Taipale (Akaa).

 The village of Kintaus was established in 1554 by three Savonian settlers named Heikki Simonen, Paavo Minkkinen and Mikko Marttinen.
 However, by 1561 all three had left the area, now inhabited by Pekka Honkonen, Niilo Honkonen, Juho Silvonen and Paavo Metsonen.
 By 1572, only Paavo Metsonen had remained in Kintaus, now accompanied by three new settlers named Niilo Pekkanen, Antti Räihä and Olli Tourunen.
 It was around this time when the farms of Kintaus acquired their later names, respectively Metsola, Pekkala, Räihä and Rautiala.
 Five new farms were established in the early 17th century: Veitsikkä and Vasikkala in 1607, Kytölä and another Veitsikkä in 1611, and one with an unknown name in 1617.
+Out of these farms, Metsola (Ahola), Rautiala, Vasikkala and Kytölä are located in modern Ylä-Kintaus.

 The amount of farms in Kintaus grew quickly during the 18th and 19th centuries, as old farms were divided and new ones were established on uninhabited lands during the Great Partition.
 By 1860, there were 29 independent farms and 45 tenant farms in the village.

 The Koskensaari ironworks were established in 1850 after Alexander Juslén, who had until then owned the Korkeakoski ironworks in Pielavesi, moved to Kintaus.
 Initially wrought iron was produced using local bog iron, but after the ironworks were modernized in 1876, pig iron imported from Sweden began to be used instead.
 Mechanical production of nails and horseshoes began in 1889.
 Around the same time, Koskensaari was expanded to include a sawmill and a tar factory.

 After the Haapamäki–Jyväskylä railway was finished in 1897, a railway station was built in Kintaus.
 After the railway was rerouted in the 1920s, a new station accompanied by two houses for railway workers was built in 1926.

 Production in Koskensaari became more focused on nails in the 1910s, with tar and wood products no longer being produced after the 1930s.
 Until 1963, Koskensaari was somewhat of a closed community, where jobs were largely inherited.
-The nail factory, now owned by Helsingin Rauta Oy, is still active today.
+At its peak, the factory employed some 120 people.
+The nail factory, now owned by Helsingin Rauta Oy, is still active as of 2026.

 The construction of the Pekkala, Petäjäaho and Paloniemi residential areas began in 2003.